82nd Airborne Division

 • Dates:

 This course will teach the basic concepts of Additive Manufacturing and how to efficiently implement it within the DoD.
-Students will cover concepts including, computer-aided design, reverse engineering, design optimization, 3D modeling and the utilization of 3D printers, slicing software, and common terminology used within the field.
+Students will cover concepts including, computer-aided design, reverse engineering, design optimization, 3D modeling software, utilization of 3D printers, slicing software, and common terminology used within the field.
+Students will be instructed through both classroom lectures and hands-on practical applications through various challenge projects.
+Each class supports up to 10 students.

 • Dates: